-- 8.1.
-A standard onsite wastewater system consists of a field of perforated pipe surrounded by gravel, or other conventional trench media product authorized by the Department and installed in such a manner that the clarified effluent from the septic tank or pretreatment unit will be distributed with reasonable uniformity into the natural soil.
-The individual absorption trench should not be more than 100 feet without mechanical dosing, and the trench bottom and perforated pipe or gravel substitute should be installed at a grade of 0 to 2 inches per 100 feet.
-In all cases line length shall not exceed 150 feet.
-In order to ensure even distribution of the effluent, all onsite wastewater systems utilizing a distribution box shall have absorption trenches of the same length.
-Onsite wastewater systems utilizing serial distribution of the effluent shall be provided with an authorized diversion device to allow drying of the most used absorption trenches.
+- 9.1.
+A standard onsite wastewater system consists of a field of perforated pipe surrounded by gravel, or other product approved by the Department and installed in such a manner that the clarified effluent from the septic tank or pretreatment unit will be distributed with reasonable uniformity into the natural soil.
+The individual absorption trench should not be more than 60 feet long, with a maximum length of 100 feet, and the trench bottom and perforated pipe or gravel substitute should be installed at a grade of 0 to 2 inches per 100 feet.
+In order to ensure even distribution of the effluent, all onsite wastewater systems utilizing a distribution box must have absorption trenches of the same length.
+Onsite wastewater systems utilizing serial distribution of the effluent must be provided with an approved diversion device to allow drying of the most used absorption trenches.
 The most used absorption trench should be allowed to drain and dry out during the summer months.
-A minimum of 2 absorption trenches is required to ensure that the absorption area will function even if one absorption trench is disturbed. - 8.2.
+In all cases, a minimum of 2 absorption trenches is required to ensure that the absorption area will function even if one absorption trench is disturbed. - 9.2.
 Soil absorption areas utilizing pipe and gravel provide for a trench 24 inches wide, with a standard trench depth of 18 inches from the bottom of the trench to the finished settled grade.
 Systems designed with trench depths up to 24 inches may be utilized.
 There shall be a minimum of 6 inches of gravel below the pipe and a minimum of 2 inches of gravel above the pipe.
 A minimum of 6 inches of cover is required above the gravel bed or gravel substitute.
 The trench depth may vary in those instances where the soil absorption area was designed to overcome limiting soil characteristics.
-Trench depths shall be specifically called for in the Designated Representative's design and approved by the Authorized Agent.
+Trench depths must be specifically called for in the Designated Representative's design and approved by the Authorized Agent.
 The absorption area in square feet is twice the total length of the trenches.
 The minimum spacing between the trenches shall be 6 feet between the trenches and 8 feet center to center.
-Increased separation between trenches is encouraged to enhance the effectiveness of the trenching system.

-8.3.
-Gravel substitute products authorized by the Department shall be a minimum of 8 inches in height and may not exceed 24 inches in width.
-The Designated Representative shall specify the product name and model to be installed when utilizing a gravel substitute in the system design.
+Increased separation between trenches is encouraged to enhance the effectiveness of the trenching system. - 9.3.
+All gravel substitute products approved by the Department must be a minimum of 8 inches in height and may not exceed 24 inches in width.
+The Designated Representative must specify the product name and model to be installed when utilizing a gravel substitute in the system design.

-8.4.
+9.4.
 Effluent Strength